9ary/wank.party/README.md

 ![](https://wank.party/coIG.png)

 I run a private instance of wank.party *at* [wank.party](https://wank.party).
-Don't bother requesting an invite unless you know me personally, you'll be rejected without hesitation.
+Registrations are closed.

-In this case, here are the setup instructions to run it on your own infrastructure:
+Here are the setup instructions to run it on your own infrastructure:

 ## Running the site